usgs/groundmotion-processing/docs/overview/features.md

 * The functionality can be accessed via Python libraries or through command line programs.

-* We currently support Mac and Linus systems, and plan to support Windows in release 1.1.
+* We currently support Mac and Linux systems, and plan to support Windows in release 1.1.

 * We provide file readers for many strong motion data formats that are not